-As described in the EIS, survey data collected from 1994 through 2006 showed no statistically significant change in oyster abundance in Maryland.
+Recent Restoration Activity - As described in the EIS, survey data collected from 1994 through 2006 showed no statistically significant change in oyster abundance in Maryland.
 This was primarily due to intense disease impacts during severe droughts, as well as some intense freshets that lowered salinity to fatal levels.
 Given the lack of progress and the falling oyster population, both the EIS and the OAC concluded that enhanced and new restoration measures needed to be implemented.
-As such, Maryland developed and implemented its 2010 Comprehensive Oyster Management Plan.
+As such, Maryland developed and implemented its 2010 Comprehensive Oyster Management Plan that reflected the EIS recommendations (highlighted text on page 5).

 Newer restoration methods at that time that showed promising results involved creating three-dimensional mounds of shell that mimic historical reef structures and grouping the mounds together to cover large areas.
 For example, the USACE created the largest network of sanctuary reefs in the Bay in the Great Wicomico River in 2004 (C. Seltzer, Norfolk District, USACE, pers. comm.; Schulte et al 2009).
 Low-relief reef (LRR) totals 54.8 acres; high-relief reef (HRR), on which the shell surface is elevated above the bottom, totals 29.8 acres.
 Sampling of the constructed reefs has shown positive results, including an increase in the local oyster population by a factor of 62, multiple age classes of oysters, strong recruitment over multiple years, and both vertical and cohesive growth of the reefs.
 The HRR appears to be accreting shell faster than it is being lost.
 The total population on these constructed reefs is estimated to be 184.5 million oysters, and this new population is a considered to represent direct augmentation of the wild oyster population in the Great Wicomico River.
 In 2011, the HRR and LRR reefs were sampled again and found that 80% of the HRR samples contained densities exceeding 50 oysters per meter square whereas only 13% LRR samples had densities exceeding 50 oysters per meter square in areas where the habitat suitability index was less then 0.3 (USACE 2013).
 Although significant mortality due to disease is expected in the future, recent research has suggested that this subpopulation exhibits a level of resistance to disease akin to that of a hatchery-produced strain of disease-resistant Eastern oysters (Carnegie & Burreson 2011).
-Overall, the outcome of the project in the Great Wicomico River differs from prior restoration efforts in several ways: (1) recruitment has been strong and steady for several years; (2) a significant proportion of the constructed reefs is achieving positive shell balance; and (3) oysters are growing at greater densities than on any other sub tidal reefs in Chesapeake Bay.
+Overall, the outcome of the project in the Great Wicomico River differs from prior restoration efforts in several ways: (1) recruitment has been strong and steady for several years; (2) a significant proportion of the constructed reefs is achieving positive shell balance; and (3) oysters are growing at greater densities than on any other subtidal reefs in Chesapeake Bay.
+Note that these results are from Virginia where spat sets are much higher than in Maryland, and it is the occurrence of high spat sets that drives the favorable results.